Quality QRQuality QR

 • Suggestion submission

 Timing matters: Capture feedback immediately while the experience is fresh.
 Post-visit email surveys have much lower response rates.
+Quality QR's scan analytics help you measure response rates by placement and time of day.

 Facility Operations Applications